As a Club, we are always striving to ensure that an excellent Match Day Experience is accessible to everyone.

 To read our full Disabled Supporters Ticketing Policy, please click here.

 The DSA are always visible across the stadium on Match Day arriving at the game an hour and a half prior to kick-off.
-They are dressed in clearly marked hi-vis jackets and are easy to spot and one DSA member will always be stood at the Ticket Office if you need them.
+They are dressed in clearly marked hi-vis jackets and are easy to spot and one DSA member will always around the car park

 If you can’t find a DSA member, you can also approach one of our friendly stewards for assistance.

-The DSA can provide wheelchairs with waterproofs to fit the user and chair.
+The DSA provide wheelchairs with waterproofs to fit the user and chair.

 These can be used for supporters who struggle to walk to their seat but do not wish to sit in a wheelchair for the duration of the game.
 (The wheelchair can be collected and returned to your vehicle of transport.)
-If you are a wheelchair user who is unable or unwilling to bring your own chair to the match, we can provide you with a chair for this
+If you are a wheelchair user who is unable to bring a chair to the match, we can provide you with a chair for this

 The DSA holds a number of blankets and emergency ponchos for the use of anyone who requires them before, during, or after the game.
-If you would like one of these, please speak to the nearest steward or DSA member who will source one for you.
+If you would like one of these, please speak to the nearest steward who will source one for you.

 The DSA now provides ear defenders for a deposit of £5 for those with sensory needs.